dotnet/dotnet-docker/samples/aspnetapp/deploy-container-to-aci.md

 docker build --pull -t aspnetapp -f Dockerfile .
 ```

-For Windows containers, you will need to build with a Dockerfile that uses a Windows Server 2016 images.
+For Windows containers, you will need to build with a [Dockerfile](Dockerfile.nanoserver-sac2016) that uses a Windows Server 2016 image.
 Use the following instructions for Windows containers:

 ```console
 cd samples